Darrin Qualman is a long-term thinker, a civilizational critic, and an avid observer of the big picture.

 He has spent much of the past six years researching and writing a forthcoming book on our global 21st century civilization.
 During that same time, Darrin also returned to university to obtain two additional degrees: a B.Sc in biology and a B.A. in history.
 He also has a B.A. in political science.

-In the 1990s, Darrin operated his family’s large-scale farm in Saskatchewan, Canada.
+In the 1990s, Darrin operated his family’s farm in Saskatchewan, Canada.
 He and his partner Tracey recently installed a solar-panel array and are shopping for an electric car.